-Welcome to the Leffingwell House Museum (Circa 1675), one of the finest restored examples of New England Colonial architecture which shows the architectural development common to CT.
-Starting as a two room home that evolved into a pre-Revolutionary Tavern.
-By 1776 it was the elegant home of a Norwich Patriot.
-The house is filled with a fascinating assortment of pieces representative of its architectural evolution.
+The Leffingwell House Museum (Circa 1675), is a fine example of New England Colonial architecture showing the architectural development common to CT.
+In 1675 it started as a two room home, then in 1701 evolved into a pre-Revolutionary Tavern and by 1776 became the elegant townhouse of Norwich Patriot Christopher Leffingwell.
 Interpreters use displays of artifacts, dating from the founding of Norwich in 1659 through the Civil War, to evoke the lifestyle of early America.